-A "Council on Christian Union."
+A "Council on Christian Union,"

 Such reflections as the above have of late been occupying the minds of prominent American brethren, and at the Convention in Topeka last October an important step was taken which may have its influence in the history of Christian union.
-The President, Peter Ainslie, in his presidential address advocated the formation of a council on Christian union whose work it should be to come into touch with the various union movements, and to present to the world by the aid of literature and other means a plea for the union of Christians on a Scriptural basis.
-His remarks met with hearty acceptance, and as the direct outcome a council has been formed, the objects of which are thus stated: - "First, To create and distribute literature bearing on Christian union among the people of our own and other religious bodies, and to solicit and hold in trust funds for this purpose.
+The President.
+Peter Ainslie, in his presidential address advocated the formation of a council on Christian union whose work it should be to come into touch with the various union movements, and to present to the world by the aid of literature and other means a plea for the union of Christians on a Scriptural basis.
+His remarks met with hearty acceptance, and as the direct outcome a council has been formed, the objects of which are thus stated:-" First, To create and distribute literature bearing on Christian union among the people of our own and other religious bodies, and to solicit and hold in trust funds for this purpose.
 Second, To arrange conferences in important centres on the subject of Christian union.
-Third, To prepare and send to all religious peoples an address reciting the great cardinal principles of our movement, and urging the vital importance of Christian union if we are to conquer the world for Christ.'
+Third, To prepare and send to all religious peoples an address reciting the great cardinal principles of our movement, and urging the vital importance of Christian union if we are to conquer the world for Christ.
 The council is to meet annually at same time and place as the annual convention, when its officers and members shall be elected.
-"During the discussion," says the Christian-Evangelist. it came out that one brother and his wife. of large means, were considering seriously the propriety of putting a large sum of money at the disposal of a board of this kind to circulate such literature as would set forth before the religious world the necessity for Christian union, and our own contributions to that problem.
+"During the discussion," says the Christian-Evangelist. it came out that one brother and his wife. of large means, were considering seriously the propriety of putting a large sum of money at the disposal of a hoard of this kind to circulate such literature as would set forth before the religious world the necessity for Christian union, and our own contributions to that problem.
 Bro.
-R. A. Long, with his accustomed generosity, proposed that until such provision was made by the persons mentioned, or others, the Christian Publishing Co. would stand good for \$10,000 (£2000) a year for two years to carry out the aims of this council."
+R. A. Long, with his accustomed generosity, proposed that until such provision was made by the persons mentioned or others. the Christian Publishing Co, would stand good for \$10,000 (£2000) a year for two years to carry out the aims of this council."
 We are informed that "The board will no doubt meet and organise at once and begin this important propaganda.
-The first thing to be done, perhaps, will be the preparation and publication of an address to the Christian world, called for by W. T. Moore's resolution, which was approved and referred to the board for carrying out."
-It appears there will be no lack of funds for the furtherance of the objects of the council, and we shall await with interest the results arising from this movement by our American brethren.
-In the meantime it will be well for us in Australia to give special prominence to our plea for the union of Christians, and to seek to more largely influence the existing union sentiment with a view to moulding it on New Testament lines.
+The first thing to be done, perhaps, will be the preparation and cubility. and publication of an address to the Christian world, called for by W. T. Moores resolution, which was approved and referred to the board for carrying out.
+It appears there will be no lack of funds for the fundament. furtherance of the objects of the council and we shall await with interest the results arising from this movement by our American beautiful from the movement by our American beautiful for the form of t can brethren.
+In the meantime it will be well for us in Australia to give special prominence to our plea for the union of Chris-tians, and tians, and to seek to more largely influence the existing union sentiment with a view to moulding it on New Testament lines.

-Exactness in little duties is a wonderful source of cheerfulness.-F. W. Faber.
+Exactness in little duties is a wonderful source of cheerfulness.-F. W. Faher.